Haki Zetu

 Haki Zetu: ESC Rights in Practice

-The handbooks provide information and tools with which local activists and NGO/CBO workers can raise awareness, monitor and advocate for an improved access to economic, social and cultural rights.
-The framework for this series was developed in consultation with an advisory committee of experts and ESCR practitioners in Africa.
-Each handbook is written by a topical expert.
+The series is developed in consultation with an advisory committee of experts and ESCR practitioners in Africa.
 The Main Book is co-published with ACORD (Pan-Africa), Hakijamii Economic and Social Rights Centre (Kenya), Uganda Debt Network (Uganda), and Foundation for Human Rights and Democracy (Liberia).

-Haki Zetu | Main Book Part I +II
+Haki Zetu | Main Book Part I & II

-The Lees ook: Download Haki Zetu | Main Book part 1 provides basic information about human rights, ESC rights, obligations of states and non-state actors and some current efforts to improve ESC rights.
+The Haki Zetu Main Book Part I provides basic information about human rights, ESC rights, obligations of states and non-state actors and some current efforts to improve access to ESC rights.

-Lees ook: Download Haki Zetu | Main Book part 2 provides a general framework and a step-by-step plan for working with ESC rights (engaging with communities, gathering information, monitoring and engaging with government and non-state actors, regional and international actors).
+Part II provides a step-by-step plan for working on ESC rights, including engaging with communities, gathering information, monitoring and engaging with government and non-state actors, regional and international actors.

 Haki Zetu | The Right to Adequate Housing